-We will prioritise any urgent cases such as those involving a threat to life, an upcoming hospital admission or any situation involving financial hardship.
+Due to the current volume of feedback there may be a delay to these timelines, we will continue to prioritise any urgent cases such as those involving a threat to life, an upcoming hospital admission or any situation involving financial hardship.

 If we haven’t met the process or timeframes mentioned above, we would like to address this.
 Please email your complaint details to firstname.lastname@example.org

 When settling your complaint with you, we’ll explain the reasons for our proposed resolution.
 If you’re not satisfied with the outcome, we’ll let you know about your right to seek an external review of the matter (see ‘External review,’ below).

 You can make enquiries about your complaint directly to your assigned case manager by calling 134 246.

 Case managers will respond to enquiries within a reasonable timeframe.
 In urgent cases – like those described above – we’ll highlight your enquiry as a priority and get back to you as quickly as we can.

 When deciding how to resolve your complaint, we’ll consider what would be fair and reasonable in the circumstances.
 Where we have done the wrong thing, we’ll always aim to return you to the circumstances you were in before the problem arose.

 - apology e.g. a verbal or written apology given in recognition of harm or impact you experienced